Aion V: Rapid-charging battery

 In late September 2021, GAC Aion officially launched a version of the Aion V Plus (previously Aion V) equipped with a battery that charges from 30% to 80% in 10 minutes.
 That corresponds to a 0–80% charging time of 16 minutes.
 The battery capacity is 72.3 kWh, and charging for just 5 minutes adds 112 km of range.
 The manufacturer refers to this version of the battery as SPEED+.
 Additionally, a battery version charging about twice as fast, called SPEED++, was also announced.
 In this case, charging for 5 minutes is expected to provide 207 km of range.
 A vehicle using this battery version was demonstrated but has not reached the market so far.

 However, such charging speeds require an appropriate charging station.
 GAC Aion has demonstrated a charging station able to provide 480 kW of power (Aion's A480 supercharger), and announced that a network of such stations will be built in China; as of early October 2021 there is just one such station in Guangzhou.

 The manufacturer says the Aion V is its first model to utilize "super multiplier battery technology".
 According to GAC Aion, the Aion V Plus is powered by the company's magazine battery, which is non-flammable in pinprick tests.
 The battery has a high life span and is capable of maintaining 95 percent capacity even after 1,600 cycles.

 Second generation (2024)

-Specifications

 The second-generation Aion V debuted at the 2024 Beijing Auto Show, with Chinese market sales starting in July 2024.
 The model was designed as a global model with plans to expand overseas.
 In China, it is marketed as the Aion V 霸王龙 (Bàwáng lóng (Tyrannosaurus Rex)).

 It is based on the Architecture Electric Platform (AEP) 3.0 pure electric platform developed by GAC that features the first fully liquid-cooled electric drive and an AI cockpit using the ADiGO Sense AI model and ADiGO Pilot intelligent driving system powered by an Nvidia Orin X chip and a Lidar unit with 5 millimeter wavelength radars and cameras.